LesKemVal/RBlock-BD-Packet/docs/ForPartners/valuation-strategy-brief.md

 # Valuation Strategy Brief

-This brief outlines how R. Block Nation approaches platform valuation and what informs our long-term value growth strategy — both for internal CF raises and future external partnerships.
+This brief outlines how R. Block Nation approaches platform valuation and what informs our long-term value growth strategy — both for internal Reg CF raises and future external issuer partnerships.

-We are open to negotiating platform strategy and operational alignment with a funding portal or broker-dealer, provided our core objectives remain protected.
-These include: maintaining control over brand and UI, scaling toward Reg A+ readiness, prioritizing community-centered ownership models, and ensuring inclusive access for non-traditional — but now fully compliant — investor classes.

-We view valuation not as a static multiple, but as a dynamic function of compliance infrastructure, investor traction, proprietary smart contract logic, and the exclusive financial network we're building through our Reg CF offerings.
+> 📌 **Regulatory Context:**
+RBlock Holdings provides valuation-related **technology and data analytics** to support capital formation under the JOBS Act.
+However, all valuation processes that impact investment disclosures or issuer campaigns are overseen by a **FINRA-registered funding portal or broker-dealer**.
+Our platform enables valuation workflows — we do not perform valuation services directly.

+> For more on funding portal compliance requirements, visit [FINRA.org](https://www.finra.org).

 ---